Your privacy is important to us. This Privacy Notice explains what personal data we collect from you and how we use it.

 Changes to this Policy

-This Policy was last updated 21/06/2019.
-If we change our Privacy and Cookies Policy, we will update the changes on this website.
+This Policy (ref: SCC-NOT-00502 – v4.0) was last updated on 16th April 2020.
+If we change our Privacy Notice or Cookies Policy, we will update the changes on this website.
 We may also place notices on other pages of the website so you may check our current policy at any time.